 TIP: 7 Promote Promote Promote

 Create graphics announcing your TV appearance.
 If you have sponsors list their logos on there as well.
 When you post on your social media tag those brands.
 Show them you are worth their investment.
 A lot of times they will also share the information with their followers.
 To increase your chances of getting their attention, you could also use hashtags to try and make your posts get more likes and engagement.
-By using TaskAnt, you should stand a better chance of finding useful hashtags that should be able to increase the visibility of your post.

 TIP 8: Be Prepared